Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Are Lake Michigan beaches free?

-Many Lake Michigan beaches are free to access, including most city beaches.
-State park beaches require a Michigan Recreation Passport ($17 for Michigan residents, $34 for out-of-state vehicles).
-Some town beaches charge a small parking fee in summer months.
+Many Lake Michigan beaches are free, including most city beaches.
+State park beaches require a Michigan Recreation Passport ($15 for Michigan residents, $42 for out-of-state vehicles in 2026).
+Some town beaches charge a small parking fee in summer.

 What is the most underrated Lake Michigan beach town?